Kiera Hogan: Women of Wrestling (2018–2021)

-All Elite Wrestling (2021–present)
+All Elite Wrestling / Ring of Honor (2021–2025)

-Hogan made her AEW debut on August 11, 2021 against Hikaru Shida on AEW: Dark Elevation where she lost.
+Hogan made her AEW debut on August 11, 2021, against Hikaru Shida on AEW: Dark Elevation where she lost.
 On September 6, Hogan picked up her first win for the company on AEW Dark Elevation facing Blair Onyx.
 On September 28, on AEW Dark Excalibur noted that Hogan had signed to the company which Hogan later revealed was true.
-On April 13 2022, on Dynamite Hogan became a part of The Baddies stable which includes her, Red Velvet and Jade Cargill.
-On the November 23, 2022 episode of Dynamite, Cargill dismissed Hogan from The Baddies.
+On April 13, 2022, on Dynamite Hogan became a part of The Baddies stable which included her, Red Velvet and Jade Cargill.
+On the November 23, 2022, episode of Dynamite, Cargill dismissed Hogan from The Baddies.

+During year 2023 Kiera Hogan made her Ring of Honor (ROH) debut and wrestled in multiple matches ever since.
+On the June 22, 2023 episode of Ring of Honor Kiera faced Athena in a Chicago Street Fight match for the ROH Women's World Championship but was unsuccessful.

+On December 27, 2023 Kiera Hogan entered the inaugural ROH Women's World Television Championship tournament but lost to Diamante in the first round.
+In September 2025, Hogan was removed from AEW's roster page on their official website, signaling her departure from the company.

 Personal life

 On July 20, 2019, Hogan announced that she is in a relationship with fellow professional wrestler Diamante.